Skip to content

 By welcoming vulnerability and expansively linking diverse vocational spheres, Goldenwood is cultivating a thick community of practitioners driven by a lofty generational vision: to see work revived by love, ushering wholeness and vitality into every place of brokenness as a foretaste of God’s new creation.

-Partner with us to fund this bold and audacious vision!
+Partner with us to fund this bold and audacious endeavor!

 Stay tuned for unfolding details about the Institute as it develops.
 Do you have connections to foundations or grantmakers who would be interested in funding the Institute?
 Email us to collaborate in this way.